LuckyGirl-XU/SeqFilter/README.md

 ## SeqFilter: NeurIPS 2025 Submission
-The **SeqFilter** is designed to address the challenges of complex sequential dynamics in temporal graph learning, which existng temporal graph neural networks (GNNs) achieves MRR performance lower than 60%.
+The SeqFilter is designed to address the challenges of complex sequential dynamics in temporal graph learning, where existing temporal graph neural networks (GNNs) typically achieve MRR performance lower than 60%.

-- SeqFilter is built on [TGB-Seq](https://github.com/TGB-Seq/TGB-Seq.git) for a fair comparison in time efficiency and memory efficiency.
+- SeqFilter is built on [TGB-Seq](https://github.com/TGB-Seq/TGB-Seq.git) for a fair time and memory efficiency comparison.
 - Following TGB-Seq, SeqFilter adopts a standardized evaluation protocol with fixed dataset splits, generating 100 negative samples per test instance and computing the MRR metric for consistent and reliable performance assessment.

 ## Datasets